-I'm an Electronic and Electrical Engineer who attended Plymouth University, since then I have worked in industrial monitoring and now work for the British Antarctic Survey as an Electronic Engineer.
+I'm an Electronic and Electrical Engineer who has attended Plymouth and Birmingham Universities, since then I have worked in industrial monitoring and now work for the British Antarctic Survey as an Electronic Engineer.

 Plymouth University: Electronic and Electrical Engineering BEng

-Asset Handling July - August 2011: I worked on build a share point server and organised data from a large number of sources.
+Asset Handling July - August 2011: I worked on building a share point server and organised data from a large number of sources.
 I also assisted with the development of new sensor systems.

 PCB Design: I have experience of circuit design using a wide range of integrated circuits, as well as micro-controllers and microprocessors in several different CAD packages.

 Radio Frequency Design: I have designed a range of filters and amplifiers at university, including filtering and amplification subsystems in both microstrip and convestional systems.
-I managed and maintained a range of Radar equiptmentin my role at BAS.
+I managed and maintained a range of Radar equipment in my role at BAS.

-CAD: Learnt to use 2D and 3D CAD packages including Solid works.
+CAD: Learned to use 2D and 3D CAD packages including Solid Works.

 Team Working: While running the radio station and completing my degree, I worked well as part of teams containing people with varied skills.
-These Skills where then pushed further while in Antarctic where team work is essensial
+These skills where then pushed further while in Antarctic where team work is essential

 Communication: In addition to training members of the radio station effectively, I am also a scout leader and regularly communicate skills, ideas and instructions to large groups.
-While at BAS working in a small comunity these skills are key for both saftey and training the person who will carry ot the role after you.
+While at BAS working in a small community these skills are key for both safety and training the person who will carry out the role after you.